 You Need an Experienced New York City Medical Malpractice Attorney

 You trusted a doctor or medical professional to take care of you.
 Now you’re left dealing with the aftermath of someone else’s mistake due to no fault of your own.
 It’s time to take control of your situation.
-You need someone who will make sure that you are taken care of this time.
+You need someone to ensure you are taken care of this time.

-You need an experienced lawyer who knows medical malpractice law to fight for you.
+You need an experienced medical malpractice lawyer to fight for you.
 Harris Keenan & Goldfarb can help level the playing field.
 We know how to face these legal teams and win.
 Our attorneys will handle all negotiations in your case.
-We recognize an unfair offer when we see it, and we will reject all lowball offers.
-You can trust that we will pursue the maximum amount of compensation for you.
+We recognize an unfair offer when we see it and reject all lowball offers.
+You can trust that we will pursue the maximum compensation for you.

 Why Choose Harris Keenan & Goldfarb?

 For more than 25 years, we have been fighting for justice for people like you.
 We have built our reputation on getting results for our clients.
 We know how to hold the party responsible for your injury accountable.

 From the initial consultation, until your case is resolved, we are here to take care of you.
 We bring our values of excellence, compassion, and ethics to each case.

 In building your case, we could:

 We have a depth of experience in New York that we’ve built since opening our doors in 1996.
 We will stay in contact with you and keep you informed each step of the way.
 Our clients are our focus, and we gladly share our testimonials so you can see how past clients feel about us.
 The greatest compliment we can receive is when a client recommends us to their friends or family.

 A Track Record of Getting Results

 If you have been hurt because of a medical professional’s negligence, you need help now.
 You’re probably already confused and frustrated because of your injuries, and handling your claim or lawsuit is just one more heavy burden.
 Deciding on an attorney can be one of the most important decisions you make during this time.